 Max Kade Scholarship

 Dr. Max Kade was an emigrant from Germany to New York City who became successful in the pharmaceutical industry.
-The company he co-founded is perhaps best known for the cough syrup “Pertussin.”
+The company he co-founded is perhaps best known for the cough syrup "Pertussin."
 In 1944, Kade and his wife founded the Max Kade Foundation in New York.
 While it initially focused on helping war victims, the foundation then shifted its focus to German-American cultural relations with the primary goal of the promotion of mutual understanding of the people and Cultures of Germany and the United States.
-The foundation has funded research facilities, libraries, dormitories, meeting places, German programs—and it is a generous provider of scholarships for JYM participants.
+The foundation has funded research facilities, libraries, dormitories, meeting places and German programs, and is a generous provider of scholarships for JYM participants.

 The 2021-22 recipients of Max Kade Scholarships are Brooke Barclay, Emma Bostick, Jackson Dankers, Michael Devlin-Tremble, Bridget Gallagher, Ronan Gunn, Charlotte Huettemann, Kenan Jasarevic, Benjamin Kirchoff, Alexandra LaTorra, Sean Mahan, Liam McCracken, Riley Miller, Xinsheng Moss, Jocelyn Nitta, Gabriel Rogers and Madeline Tully.